qwell/disclosures/README-2024-06-27-nypd-officer-profiles.md

 ## Support

 - If you enjoy my work, consider becoming a sponsor on [Patreon](https://patreon.com/northantara) or [GitHub](https://github.com/sponsors/qwell/), and/or consider donating to the [Electronic Frontier Foundation](https://eff.org/donate) or [St. Jude](https://www.stjude.org/donate).
 Many hours of labor are put into researching and disclosing vulnerabilities.
-- I am also available for both contractual and full-time employment opportunities.

 ## Other Disclosures